I’m inspired to use my painting as a devotional practice where I meditate on emotional embodiment, personal transformation, and prayerful experience.

 Working as part of the Jackson Square Artist Community in New Orleans since 2013 has affirmed for me that the gift of art is that it nurtures joy, creates feelings of abundance in our hearts and homes, and shares the spiritual support and magical empowerment that the sweetness of beauty can provide.

-Jenelle Leigh Campion’s practice as a visual artist grew out of working as a set designer in both high school and college and training in the holistic healing arts like shamanic healing and massage therapy.
+Campion’s creative practice grew out of her work as a set designer in both high school and college and also training in holistic healing arts like shamanic healing and massage therapy.
 Through these practices she learned how color and shape influence our sense of relationship to our bodies and our environments.
+Art making became her personal cauldron for self-discovery and a place to express her celebration of the magical side of life.

 Jenelle Leigh Campion was born to a Czech, Polish and Sicilian family rooted in Chicago, IL.
 She grew up in New Jersey, as her immediate family moved there when she was a small child.